 Is circumcision a hygienic procedure?
 Certainly it is not.
-Amputation is neither cleaning nor disinfection.
-Both the wounding and the drying of mucosa make the skin more penetrable to germs.
-Not to mention that when religious paedocircumcision was introduced neither the cellular structure of living organisms nor the existence of unicellular microorganisms or their pathogenic role was known.
+Amputation is neither cleaning nor is disinfection.
+Both the wounding and dryness of mucosa make skin more penetrable to germs.
+Not to mention that when religious paedocircumcision was introduced neither cellular structure of living organisms nor existence of unicellular microorganisms or their pathogenic role has been known.

 In ancient times uncleanliness and wickedness were nearly synonyms.
 Main concern of Hebrew religion that pioneered mass paedocircumcision was the internal cleanliness or moral sanitation and not decontamination.
 Only if we regard hygiene as moral purity and lack of carnality as ancients did may circumcision be understood as a cleansing procedure.

 Is paedocircumcision a method of reducing preputial smell?
 No, it is not because only unhealthy adults may get into such trouble.